hufanyoung/PBFE/README.md

 ### Results

-Explain the results/findings of the project.

-It's a good idea to include figures here to visualize the results.
+We developed the *Python* code for implementing the PBFE methodology by choosing the variables in each phase as shown in Figure 2.

 ## Usage